AREVD/Phantom/README.md

 # Camera Sensor-Embedded Phantom Model for External Ventricular Drain
 This repository contains the developmental artifacts for the custom phantom skull model used in the paper "Did I Do Well?
-Instantaneous Assessment of Trainees' Performance in Augmented Reality-assisted Neurosurgical Training", submitted to **IEEE VR 2024** for review, and includes all of the relevant code and assets necessary for the implementation of real-time distance calculation.
+Instantaneous Assessment of Trainees' Performance in Augmented Reality-assisted Neurosurgical Training", submitted to **5th Annual Workshop on 3D Content Creation for Simulated Training in eXtended Reality, co-located with IEEE VR, 2024** by [Sangjun Eom](https://sites.duke.edu/sangjuneom/), [Tiffany Ma](https://sites.duke.edu/tiffanyma/), [Tianyi Hu](http://hutianyi.tech/), Neha Vutakuri, Joshua Jackson, and [Maria Gorlatova](https://maria.gorlatova.com/).
+The repository includes all of the relevant code and assets necessary for the implementation of real-time distance calculation.

 # Outline
 1. [Overview](https://github.com/AREVD/Phantom/blob/main/README.md#overview)